junxit/us-congress-bills-115/metadata.md

 - 2017-05-25 — Introduced in Senate
 - 2017-05-25 — Read twice and referred to the Committee on Veterans' Affairs.
 (Sponsor introductory remarks on measure: CR S3221-3222; text of measure as introduced: CR S3222)
+- 2017-08-02 — Amendment SA 749 agreed to in Senate by Unanimous Consent.
+- 2017-08-02 — Amendment SA 749 proposed by Senator McConnell for Senator Daines. (consideration: CR S4716; text: CR S4716) In the nature of a substitute.
+- 2017-08-02 — Measure laid before Senate by unanimous consent. (consideration: CR S4716)
+- 2017-08-02 — Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-02 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2017-08-02 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2017-08-02 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.
+- 2017-08-02 — Senate amendment agreed to: Amendment SA 749 agreed to in Senate by Unanimous Consent.
+- 2017-08-02 — Senate amendment proposed (on the floor): Amendment SA 749 proposed by Senator McConnell for Senator Daines.(consideration: CR S4716; text: CR S4716)
+- 2017-08-02 — Senate amendment submitted